Skip to content

 You keep your existing handsets, extensions and call routing — but calls travel over broadband instead of copper.
 SIP trunks are sold per channel (each channel supports one concurrent call), and pricing is competitive with hosted VoIP.

 SIP trunking makes sense if you have a modern IP-PBX with years of useful life remaining.
 However, you still maintain the on-site hardware yourself and miss out on many cloud-based features.
-For most businesses, hosted VoIP is the better long-term choice.
+For most businesses evaluating their business phone lines strategy, hosted VoIP is the better long-term choice.

 Mobile-Only